Below are our rescues. All with different stories. Young and old, abused, neglected, scared…now safe, restored, and most of all LOVED.

 Abused / Rescued

 Atlas is said to have been a police horse for the Mardi Gras.
 There are signs that would agree, but we probably will never know.
 What we do know… He is one amazing horse with an equally amazing story.
+Follow him on Instagram to see the before and after photos and learn all that this great guy went through. @Atlas_theStrong

 Atlas arrived to us hundreds of pounds underweight.
 But that was the least of our worries.
 He was missing nearly 1/3 of his front right hoof.
 And his front left pad was totally filleted.
 Both a vet and a farrier told us to put him down.
-But we saw a will to live and as long as he would fight, we would fight with him.
+But we saw a will to live and as long as he would fight, we would fight along side him.
 It was nearly a year to get him back on his feet, but now there is no greater sight than to see him run.

 Abandoned / Noble

 Our 15’3 hh gaited mule.
 This boy has been through a lot, and was definitely abused somewhere in his past.
-It took over a month before we could even tough his ears.
+It took over a month before we could even touch his ears.
 He’s still not a fan, unless it’s on his terms.
 This boy is a cross between a TWH and a F’jord donkey.
 He carries the F’jord stripes on his legs.

 Alle-luia (Alle or Lou)